 - NFS mount (via some NFS CSI plugin).

 - ScaleIO <Protection Domain, Storage Pool> (via some ScaleIO CSI plugin).

 - Amazon EBS: ebs-1, ebs-2, etc. (via some EBS CSI plugin).

 The software installable component associated with a volume provider.
-It is typically installed on the agent nodes, e.g., the LVM plugin.
+It is typically installed on the agent nodes, such as the LVM plugin.
 Plugins have easily recognizable names such as “lvm” or “ebs”.

 A set of parameters that can be used to configure a volume.
-Volume profiles are used to classify volumes according to user’s use cases.
-For example, a user could group all his SSDs into a “fast” profile while grouping HDDs into a “slow” volume profile.
+Volume profiles are used to classify volumes according to a user’s use cases.
+For example, users can group all their SSDs into a “fast” profile, while grouping HDDs into a “slow” volume profile.
 Volume profiles are immutable and therefore cannot contain references to specific devices, nodes or other ephemeral identifiers.
 The CLI sub-command is called “profile” instead of “volume profile” for the sake of brevity.

 A chunk of storage capacity allocated from a volume provider.
 This term is inherited from the CSI Specification.
-A volume maps to the concept of a Mesos Volume, although not all Mesos Volumes correspond to CSI volumes (e.g., Mesos Container Volume, Mesos Persistent Volume).
+A volume maps to the concept of a Mesos Volume, although not all Mesos Volumes correspond to CSI volumes (such as Mesos Container Volume, Mesos Persistent Volume).